morsapaes/mz-playground/cdc-mysql/README.md

 ### Is it really working?

-To check that the CDC functionality is _actually_ working with upsert (and without), let's go back to the MySQL database and perform a basic sequence of operations:
+To check that the CDC functionality is _actually_ working, let's go back to the MySQL database and perform a basic sequence of operations:

 ```sql
 INSERT INTO salaries